 Given a string word, you can form new strings by reversing the order of some characters from the beginning or the end of word.

-Reversing the first k characters of a string |w₀...wₖ₋₂wₖ₋₁|wₖ...wₙ ₋₁ (where the part within |...| is reversed) results in |wₖ₋₁wₖ₋₂...w₀|wₖ...wₙ ₋₁.
+Reversing the first K characters of a string |w₀...wₖ₋₂wₖ₋₁|wₖ...wₙ ₋₁ (where the part within |...| is reversed) results in |wₖ₋₁wₖ₋₂...w₀|wₖ...wₙ ₋₁.

-Reversing the last k characters of a string w₀...wₙ₋ₖ₋₁|wₙ₋ₖw ₙ₋ₖ₊₁...wₙ₋₁| (where the part within |...| is reversed) results in w₀...wₙ₋ₖ₋₁|wₙ₋₁...w ₙ₋ₖ₊₁wₙ₋ₖ|.
+Reversing the last K characters of a string w₀...wₙ₋ₖ₋₁|wₙ₋ₖw ₙ₋ₖ₊₁...wₙ₋₁| (where the part within |...| is reversed) results in w₀...wₙ₋ₖ₋₁|wₙ₋₁...w ₙ₋ₖ₊₁wₙ₋ₖ|.

 Your task is to iterate over all possible new strings that can be formed this way and return the lexicographically smallest one.

-Note: You are not expected to provide the most optimal solution, but a solution with a time complexity no worse than O(word.length³) will fit within the execution time limit.
+Note: You are not expected to provide the most optimal solution, but a solution with a time complexity no worse than O(word.length³) Will fit within the execution time limit.

 Example